invictus-integration/docs-ifa/dashboard/installation/dashboard-migration.md

 ## Remove Existing Role Assignments

 Invictus V2 includes functionality to automatically deploy role assignments which were previously set manually.
 However, if these role assignments are already present, they will cause a conflict.
 In your Invictus resource group, remove any roles which are assigned to the Azure functions.
-Typically, this is just 2 role assignments:
+Typically, this is just 1 role assignment:

 - "Monitoring Contributor" rights for the FlowHandlerJob function for the Invictus resource group.
-- "Logic App Contributor" rights for the FlowHandlerJob functions for the Invictus resource group.

 ## Azure AD Setup

-If your Invictus installation integrates with Azure AD, please follow the [Azure AD setup guide](../azureADSetup.md) to update your app registration or set up a new one with the appropriate settings required for Invictus V2.
+If your Invictus installation integrates with Azure AD, please follow the [Azure AD setup guide](../azureADSetup.md) to update your app registration, or set up a new one with the appropriate settings required for Invictus V2.

 ## SQL Data Migration